theclapp/gio-mirror/README.md

-This repository has been archived and is reaad-only.
+This repository has been archived and is read-only.
 Please see the official mirror at https://github.com/gioui/gio.